Giant girdled lizard: Names

-Behavior
+Behaviour

 Unlike most other rupicolous (living among rocks) members of the Cordylidae, sungazers live in self-excavated burrows (typically 0.4 m deep, and 1.8 m long) in the silty soil of the Themeda grassland in South Africa.
 They are insectivores, but occasionally eat small vertebrates.
 These colonial, ovoviviparous lizards reproduce every 2–3 years, and only produce one or two offspring per breeding cycle.
 They are long-lived, and captives have been recorded surpassing 20 years of age.

+Reproduction

+SunGazers have a slow and unique reproductive style, this is called ovoviviparity.
+Males using their paired reproductive organs, called hemipenes, to fertilize the female cloaca.
+After fertilization the female keeps the eggs inside her body until they are finally ready to hatch.
+This slow and long cycle means that some females skip breeding seasons depending on their physical condition and environmental factors, making reproduction an occasional event that usually happens biennially this means every 2 years.
+Usually, only one or two offspring are produced, this is what led to the species slow and low population growth.

+After birth the female provides significant maternal care, allowing her offspring to stay in her burrow for a while since they are colonial.
+This shelter offers protection from predators and harsh conditions in the environment, which is important for the survival of the young sungazers.
+This maternal behavior helps the young get used to their environment and increases their chances of survival.

 Conservation

 The decline in sungazer numbers is a result of habitat destruction, and illegal collecting for the pet and traditional medicine trades.
 Entire colonies can disappear when a patch of native grassland is converted to farmland or otherwise "developed".